nguyentran0212/iegems-website/_posts/2024-05-26-review-Hiby-ProjectACE.md

 - I rate IEMs within with a consistent scale from **1 (Poor) to 3 (Good) to 5 (Outstanding)**.
 An overall ranking of 3/5 or above is considered positive.
 - Ranking list and measurement database are on [my IEM review blog](https://iegems.nk-tran.com/).
 - Terms used in my reviews are consistent with the [glossary by Headphonesty](https://www.headphonesty.com/sound-description-glossary)
-- **This review is based on a review sample from XXXX (Thank you!).** I have no affiliation with or financial interest in XXXX.
+- **This review is based on a review sample from HiBy (Thank you William and Joe @ HiBy!).** I have no affiliation with or financial interest in HiBy.
+The unit would be returned to HiBy after this review.
-- **This review is possible thanks to the Australian tour arranged by XXXX and @Damz87 (Thank you!)**.
-I have no affiliation with or financial interest in XXXX.
-- The unit retails for $xxxx at the time this review was published.
-Unaffiliated link:
+- The unit retails for $249 at the time this review was published.
+Unaffiliated link: https://store.hiby.com/products/hiby-x-faudio-project-ace

 General Information
 ===